-Until 2015, tick-borne encephalitis virus (TBEV) was presumed not to be endemic in the Netherlands.^{1,2} Consequently, the number of diagnostic requests for detection of tick-borne encephalitis (TBE) infection has been low.
-Between 2006 and 2015, the laboratory of the Netherlands Centre of Infectious Disease Control (CIb), 1 of the 2 laboratories that performed TBEV diagnostics in the Netherlands at the time, received an average of 20 (range 12-27) requests for TBE diagnostics per year.
+Until 2015, tick-borne encephalitis virus (TBEV) was presumed not to be endemic in the Netherlands.
+Consequently, the number of diagnostic requests for detection of tick-borne encephalitis (TBE) infection has been low.
+Between 2006 and 2015, the laboratory of the Netherlands Centre for Infectious Disease Control (Clb), 1 of the 2 laboratories that performed TBEV diagnostics in the Netherlands at the time, received an average of 20 (range 12-27) requests for TBEV diagnostics per year.
 In the same period, TBE was diagnosed in 7 Dutch patients.
 All of these cases were considered to be travel-related.
 Indeed, 6 out of 7 patients reported that they had recently travelled to TBEV -endemic countries such as Austria (4), Germany (1), and Sweden (1).

-In 2015, however, six out of 297 (2%) roe deer sera, collected in 2010, were found serologically positive for TBEV -infection.^{2,3} 5 out of 6 sera centered at the national park 'Sallandse heuvelrug' in the province of Overijssel, in the east of the Netherlands.
+In 2015, however, six out of 297 (2%) roe deer sera, collected in 2010, were found serologically positive for TBEV -infection.
+5 out of 6 sera were collected at the national park "Sallandse heuvelrug" in the province of Overijssel, in the east of the Netherlands.
 The other TBEV-positive roe deer serum was collected in the south of the Netherlands, in the province of Noord-Brabant.
-Based on these findings, I. ricinus ticks were collected for screening for the presence of TBEV at the 'Sallandse heuvelrug' in 2015.
-From the approximately 1,460 ticks collected in 2015, one pool of nymphs (0.09%) and one pool of female adult ticks (0.33%) were PCR-positive for TBEV.3,4 Sequencing of the viral genome revealed that the virus groups with the European (Western) subtype, but is genetically distinct from all known Western European TBEV strains.
-Based on the near complete genome, the 'Salland' strain diverges from currently known TBEV-Eu strains by 9% on nucleotides and 2% on amino acid levels, respectively.
+Based on these findings, I. ricinus ticks were collected for screening for the presence of TBEV at the "Sallandse heuvelrug" in 2015.
+From the approximately 1,460 ticks collected in 2015, one pool of nymphs (0.09%) and one pool of female adult ticks (0.33%) were RT-PCR-positive for TBEV.
+Sequencing of the viral genome revealed that the virus grouped with the European (Western) subtype, but was genetically distinct from all known Western European TBEV strains.
+Based on the near complete genome, the "Salland" strain diverged from currently known TBEV-Eu strains by 9% on nucleotides and 2% on amino acid levels, respectively.

-In 2016, soon after the CIb raised national awareness about the presence of TBEV in the Netherlands, the first 2 autochthonous TBE cases were reported.
-5,6 Both patients were positive for TBEV by ELISA and virus neutralization test.
-The first patient most likely acquired TBEV when hiking at the 'Utrechtse Heuvelrug'^{2,5} national park, located in the center of the Netherlands (Fig. 3).
+In 2016, soon after the Clb raised general awareness about the presence of TBEV in the Netherlands, the first 2 autochthonous TBE cases were reported.
+Both patients were positive for TBEV by ELISA and virus neutralization test.
+The first patient most likely acquired TBEV when hiking at national park "Utrechtse Heuvelrug", located in the center of the Netherlands (Fig. 3).
 A tick collected from this patient was RT-PCR-positive for TBEV.
-Interestingly, the virus strain from this tick was genetically similar to known Western European TBEV strains, and differed considerably from the Salland strain (9% on nucleotide level, 2% on amino acid level).
-The second patient lived near the

-'Sallandse heuvelrug' national park and frequently visited this park.2

-Moreover, ten additional autochthonous human cases were reported in 2017 (1), 2018 (2), 2019 (2), and 2020 (5).
-From the five autochthonous cases reported in 2020, two patients lived in a known endemic region in the east of the Netherlands, in the province of Overijssel.
-The other reported cases were located outside the known TBEV loci.
-TBEV was part of the differential diagnosis due to the increased awareness among physicians for TBEV.
-One patient was reported in the municipality Dronten that is located in the province Flevoland and the other two cases were located in Noord-Brabant (Fig. 3).
-All the reported cases most likely acquired infection near their residence because the presence of TBEV has now been confirmed in questing ticks from Dronten and 'Utrechtse Heuvelrug'.
-Additionally, no travel-associated TBEV infections were diagnosed in 2020.
-This is probably due to the travel restrictions during the SARS-CoV-2 pandemic.
+Interestingly, the virus strain from this tick was genetically similar to known Western European TBEV strains, and differed considerably from the "Salland" strain (9% on nucleotide level, 2% on amino acid level).
+The second patient lived near national park "Sallandse heuvelrug" and frequently visited this park.
+Moreover, twelve additional autochthonous human cases were reported in 2017 (1), 2018 (2), 2019 (2), 2020 (5), and 2021 (2).
+From the two autochthonous cases reported in 2021, the patients lived in a known endemic region in the east of the Netherlands, in the province of Gelderland and in the South in the in the province of Brabant (Fig. 3).
+The reported case in Gelderland most likely acquired infection near his residence and the case in Brabant lives in Rotterdam but contracted the infection during a school camp in Brabant.
+Additionally, one travel-associated TBEV infection was diagnosed in 2021.
+This patient is most probably infected in Latvia.